THE 17 BEST Cruises from Tahiti to New Zealand (with Prices) on Cruise Critic

 Port: Tahiti • Huahine • Bora Bora • Pago Pago • Apia, Samoa • Suva • Lautoka • Port Vila • +41 more

-Port: Tahiti • Moorea • Huahine • Pago Pago • Apia, Samoa • Suva • Lautoka • Port Vila • +4 more
+Port: Tahiti • Moorea • Huahine • Bora Bora • Rarotonga • Alor • Pago Pago • Apia, Samoa • +4 more

 Cruises from Auckland to New Zealand